austin-starks/Promptimizer/README.md

 node dist/main.js
 ```

-## Running the Python Script
+## Visualizing Performance

-The Python script for visualizing the training and validation fitness over generations is located in the repository.
+To visualize the training and validation fitness over generations, you can use the Python script `graph.py`.
+This script generates graphs so you can see how the performance of your prompt changed over time.
 To run the script, use the following command:

 ```bash
 python graph.py
 ```

-By following these instructions, you'll ensure that all necessary dependencies are installed and the project is set up correctly.
+By following these instructions, you'll be able to optimize any arbitrary prompt, quantify its performance, and visualize how it improves over time.